Carnival Science: Summer of STEM (Week 1)

 - When Amelia Earhart Built a Roller Coaster by Mark Andrew Weakland (Author), Oksana Grivina (Illustrator)

 For other great STEM stories for summer reading, see our Book list for science-filled summer reading! post.
-Also, don't miss this roundup of creative STEM activities for storytelling and imaginative play and our 7 Science Kits for Summer Discovery recommendations.
+Also, don't miss this roundup of creative STEM activities for storytelling and imaginative play and our 7 Science Kits for Summer Science Experiments and Discovery recommendations.

 Summer of STEM Posts